azreasoners/llm-al/readme.md

 # LLM + AL: Bridging Large Language Models and Action Languages for Complex Reasoning about Actions (AAAI 2025)

-This repository contains the implementation of the paper **"LLM + AL: Bridging Large Language Models and Action Languages for Complex Reasoning about Actions"**, presented at AAAI 2025.
+This repository contains the implementation of the paper **"LLM + AL: Bridging Large Language Models and Action Languages for Complex Reasoning about Actions"** (AAAI 2025)..

 ## Running with Docker